OSU football: Cowboys fan celebrates 75th birthday enjoying the Oregon coast and OSU football

 “My dad wanted to go out on a boat and I said, ‘We need to get to the game.
 We actually came for the game,’ and he was like, ‘OK,’” Ford said.

-They weren’t the only ones who turned the Oklahoma State at Oregon State game into a family trip.
+They weren’t the only ones who turned the Oklahoma State-Oregon State game into a family trip.

 John Killam and his twin sons, Tanner and Hayden, were out tailgating when a glimpse of “Swinging Pete” helped them recognize two more Cowboys fans.